Stapler: History

 The first published use of the word "stapler" to indicate a machine for fastening papers with a thin metal wire was in an advertisement in the American Munsey's Magazine in 1901.

 In the early 1900s, several devices were developed and patented that punched and folded papers to attach them to each other without a metallic clip.
-The Clipless Stand Machine (made in North Berwick) sold from 1909 into the 1920s.
+The Clipless Stand Machine (made in North Berwick) was sold from 1909 into the 1920s.
 It cut a tongue in the paper that it folded back and tucked in.
 Bump's New Model Paper Fastener used a similar cutting and weaving technology.

 The modern stapler

-In 1941 the type of paper stapler that is the most common in use today was developed: the four way paper stapler.
-With the four way, the operator could either use the stapler to staple papers to wood or cardboard, or used to staple like pliers for bags, or the normal way with the head positioned a small distance above the stapling plate.
+In 1941, the type of paper stapler that is the most common in use was developed: the four-way paper stapler.
+With the four-way, the operator could either use the stapler to staple papers to wood or cardboard, use pliers for bags, or use the normal way with the head positioned a small distance above the stapling plate.
 The stapling plate is known as the anvil.
 The anvil often has two settings: the first, and by far most common, is the reflexive setting, also known as the "permanent" setting.
-In this position the legs of the staple are folded toward the center of the cross bar.
+In this position, the legs of the staple are folded toward the center of the crossbar.
 It is used to staple papers which are not expected to need separation.
 If rotated 180° or slid to its second position, the anvil will be set on the sheer setting, also known as the "temporary" or "straight" setting.
-In this position the legs of the staple are folded outwards, away from the cross bar, resulting in the legs and cross bar being in more or less a straight line.
-Stapling with this setting will result in more-weakly secured papers, but a staple that is much easier to remove.
+In this position, the legs of the staple are folded outwards, away from the crossbar, resulting in the legs and crossbar being in more or less a straight line.
+Stapling with this setting will result in more weakly secured papers but a staple that is much easier to remove.
 The use of the second setting is almost never seen, however, due to the prevalence of staple removers and the general lack of knowledge about its use.
 Some simple modern staplers feature a fixed anvil that lacks the sheer position.

-Modern staplers continue to evolve and adapt to the changing habits of users.
-Less-effort, or easy-squeeze/use staplers, for example, make use of different leverage efficiencies to reduce the amount of force the user need apply.
+Modern staplers continue to evolve and adapt to users' changing habits.
+Less effort or easy-squeeze/use staplers, for example, use different leverage efficiencies to reduce the amount of force the user needs to apply.
 As a result, these staplers tend to be used in work environments where repetitive, large stapling jobs are routine.

 Some modern desktop staplers make use of Flat Clinch technology.
 With Flat Clinch staplers, the staple legs first pierce the paper and are then bent over and pressed absolutely flat against the paper – doing away with the two-setting anvil commonly used and making use of a recessed stapling base in which the legs are folded.
 Accordingly, staples do not have sharper edges exposed and lead to flatter stacking of paper – saving on filing and binder space.

 Some photocopiers feature an integrated stapler allowing copies of documents to be automatically stapled as they are printed.